Affirming Therapy for QTIBIPOC, LGBTQ+, Neurodivergent & BIPOC Communities in Los Angeles

 Therapy Across Greater Los Angeles

 Nokdu Therapy offers telehealth therapy to BIPOC, LGBTQ+, QTIBIPOC, and neurodivergent clients anywhere in California.
 While we are based in Los Angeles, our telehealth model means we can support clients throughout the state — from the San Gabriel Valley to Long Beach, from the Eastside to the Westside, and everywhere in between.
-Telehealth has been found to significantly increase access to therapy services for folks who might too busy or overwhelmed by in-person sessions.
+Telehealth can significantly increase access to therapy services for folks who might be too busy or overwhelmed by in-person sessions.
 And when your specific needs and requirements already limit who you can see in the therapist pool, telehealth allows you to see the exact therapist you've been looking for even if they are 400 miles away.

 While we love to see folks from anywhere in California, our team is deeply invested in the Los Angeles community.
 We have deep roots in different neighborhoods of greater LA, including Koreatown, West Hollywood, Silver Lake, Echo Park, Highland Park, Historic Filipino Town, Culver City, San Fernando Valley, Inland Empire, and the San Gabriel Valley.
 Our therapists understand that each block in Los Angeles has a specific historical and sociopolitical context.
 It's important to acknowledge how different communities experience economic pressures, community relationships, specific demographics, and cycles of gentrification, redevelopment, & displacement.
 At the same time, we also have shared experiences unique to LA that impact our mental health, including navigating a sprawling, car-centered city, fighting traffic on the 405 and 10 freeways, and experiencing ongoing crises with ICE raids, wildfires, houselessness, and sky-high prices.